|On this page|

 What should be done if the specified file does not exist on disk.
 This is only used if in Read Files mode.
 By default, if no file of the given name exists, the SOP will error.
 This can be troublesome in a network that can recover from the error.
 In these cases the behavior can be set to No Geometry so only a warning is posted.

-Note that in No Geometry mode, if an input exists to the File SOP, it will be passed through.
+In No Geometry mode, if an input exists to the File SOP, it will be passed through.
 This allows the File SOP to become a read-only cache.

 Some file formats, in particular